 Defensive or Justified homicide means you killed someone in self-defense.
 This may mean a friend or family member attacked you, and by defending yourself, you killed them.
 This may also happen if someone breaks into your home or is following you on the street.
 Sometimes your only defense is to strike back.

 Manslaughter is how they classify it if you accidentally kill someone.
 This can happen anywhere from hunting in the woods and accidentally shooting a person to pushing someone into the lake where they hit their head and die.
 Your actions are in no way malicious, and you don’t intend to kill the person.
 This can also happen when you’re overcome with anger and hit or push someone, and those actions cause the person to die.
 You didn’t mean to kill them.

 Negligent homicide is when you kill someone by being negligent.
 This type of homicide often occurs from within a vehicle.
 It happens a lot by people running a red light or stop sign and hitting a pedestrian crossing the street.
 It also occurs quite often by people carelessly driving well above the speed limit and not following traffic laws which cause them to another car or causes another car to hit them.
 While it may be an accident, it is still a crime, and people need to make sure they’re careful when operating a motor vehicle.

 So whatever happened to end someone’s life that isn’t a natural cause should be classified in one of the categories above.
-This includes first and second-degree Murder and Manslaughter and negligent homicide.
+This includes first and second-degree manslaughter, murder, negligent homicide.
 No matter what the cause, we can all agree that the killing of a human being isn’t something to be taken lightly and that is why you are required to go to court to figure out the consequences of your actions, whether they were intended or not.